-When it comes to office phone systems you have two choices – hosted and non-hosted.
+Regarding office phone systems, you have two choices – hosted and non-hosted.
 In this article, we’re going to explore non-hosted phone systems along with some common problems and solutions to help you make an informed decision about which system is right for your business.

 What is a Non-Hosted Phone System?

 A non-hosted phone system is a traditional telecommunications system where you own and maintain the system.
 Using a non-hosted system eliminates the need to rely on a third-party provider.

 The most common type of non-hosted phone system uses a PBX or Private Branch Exchange.
 A PBX system provides digital calls on a larger grid than a hosted system.
 This system allows you to connect to internal devices through an extension number.

 Almost all businesses with a non-hosted system utilize a PBX system.

 The Problems with Non-Hosted Phone Systems